john-lund-af/john-lund-af/README.md

 - 👋 Hi, I’m @john-lund-af
-- 👀 I’m interested in web development
-- 🌱 I’m currently learning ReactJs
+- 🌱 I’m currently learning Python
-- 📫 john.lund.af@gmail.com

 <!---
 john-lund-af/john-lund-af is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.